What Breaks A Fast

 Benefits of intermittent fasting

-The most well-known benefit of fasting is the loss of weight, but there are numerous other advantages to this routine that are often overlooked.
+One of the most well-known benefits of fasting is the loss of weight, but there are numerous other advantages to this routine that are often overlooked.
 When you actively engage in intermittent fasting, the following are some of the benefits that you stand to gain (1):

 - Fat loss